 - REAL grant proposals must be complete with itemized dollar amounts.

-- Grant recipients agree to have students complete a ten-item, on-line rating form.
+- Grant recipients agree to have students complete a short, on-line rating form.

 - Grant recipients will also complete a fairly short on-line survey.

 - In most cases, preference will be given to projects that potentially will benefit the most people.